microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

 **IMPORTANT**:

-5. If you're attaching to the existing docker instance, make sure to run `.\entrypoint.cmd`.
-You'll see a bunch of activity in your console but once you see `RecordingBot: running`, you're good to go.
+5. If you are attaching to the existing docker instance, make sure to run `.\entrypoint.cmd`.
+You will see a bunch of activity in your console but once you see `RecordingBot: running`, you are good to go.
 Make sure you have Ngrok running before trying to interact with the bot through teams.

 ## Key concepts